 Planning for the redevelopment is underway with a number of key contractors already appointed.
 During the Games, an estimated television audience of 1.5billion will see the revamped stadium, which is set to have its capacity increased from 12,700 to approximately 40,000 for the event.

 Post Games, temporary seating will be removed to leave a permanent capacity greater than at present with an aim to be the largest such facility in the UK, giving Birmingham a golden opportunity to reaffirm its claim to be the national home of athletics.

 However, the stadium is just one piece of a much bigger picture the development of a sport and community hub to serve Perry Barr and the wider area of north Birmingham.

-A masterplan is being finalised, following community consultation, to lay out a long-term vision for the site.
-This masterplan is expected to outline details of leisure and other community facilities with a promise to fully engage with existing users if any of their current services are impacted or affected in any way.
+A masterplan is also being finalised, following community consultation, to lay out a long-term vision for the site.
+This masterplan is expected to outline details of leisure and other community facilities, with a promise to fully engage with existing users if any of their current services are impacted or affected in any way.